Some remarks on symmetric periodic orbits in the restricted three-body problem: Introduction

 such that $\Pi\circ\widetilde\RRR|_{S}=\RRR|_{\Sigma}$.
 Since we have a map $\Psi(x_1,x_2,y_1,y_2):=(x_1,-y_2,y_1,x_2)$ on $\R^4$ such that $\Psi^*\alpha=\alpha$, the result on $\RRR$-symmetric periodic orbits on $S$ can be inferred from the result on periodic orbits symmetric with respect to

 on $\Psi(S)$ which is also centrally symmetric due to $\Psi\circ-\Id_{\R^4}=-\Id_{\R^4}\circ\Psi$.
-It is worth remarking that $N$-symmetric periodic orbits are well known as {\em brake orbits} in classical mechanics which has a rich history.
+It is worth remarking that $N$-symmetric periodic orbits are well known as {\em brake orbits} in classical mechanics which have a rich history.
 In particular, we can employ a theorem of \cite{LZZ06} to prove the assertion (A1) when $S$ is strictly convex.
-We have not checked whether their theorem is applicable to the dynamically convex case.
-We close the remark by pointing out that centrally symmetric brake orbits resp. centrally asymmetric brake orbits on $\Psi(S)$ correspond to Type I symmetric periodic orbits resp.
-Type II symmetric periodic orbits in the regularized PCRTBP. \end{Rmk}